busykoala/fastapi-opa/README.md

 }
 ```

-In Open Policy Agent you can now easily create policies using user roles,
+In Open Policy Agent you can now create policies using user roles,
 routes, or request methods etc.

 An example policy (from [the official Open Policy Agent
 docs](https://www.openpolicyagent.org/docs/v0.11.0/http-api-authorization/))
-for this setup could be like:
+for this setup could look like this:

 ```rego
 package httpapi.authz